-In accordance with the provisions of the Companies Act, 2013 and in terms of Articles of Association of the Company, Ms. Anuradha Prasad Shukla (DIN- 00010716) retires by rotation and is eligible for re-appointment.
+In accordance with the provisions of the Companies Act, 2013 and in terms of Articles of Association of the Company, Mr. Sudhir Shukla (DIN: 01567595) retires by rotation at the ensuing Annual General Meeting and being eligible applied himself for re-appointment.
+Your board of Directors had recommended his re-appointment.